Before entering the Philippine Military Academy (PMA) and taking your first step to becoming an AFP officer, you must pass the PMA Entrance Exam.

 - SPMA (Verbal and Numerical Reasoning and Pattern Analysis)

-This part assesses your quantitative ability in the field of algebra, geometry, trigonometry, and statistics.
-Questions involve solving mathematical expressions and equations and problem-solving.
+This part assesses your quantitative ability in algebra, geometry, trigonometry, and statistics.
+Questions involve mathematical expressions and equations, and problem-solving.

 PMAEE Mathematics Modules and Readings + Printable Quizzes

 - Ratio and Proportion

 - Laws of Exponents

 - Special Products and Factoring

 - Quadratic Equations